 Hiring a professional wedding photographer is something you don’t want to miss out on.
 So even though you are not going the big wedding route, spend the money to have a photographer with you during your elopement.

 Your family and friends will want to see all of the fantastic pictures from your wedding day.
-Plus, you will want to have these photographs as a keepsake for the rest of your lives.
+Plus, you will want to keep these photographs for the rest of your lives.

 8 Places To Elope In Lake Tahoe